Article I: Definitions

 c. to dismiss the entire case.
 Dismissal will occur only if there is insufficient information to support a finding of responsibility for all alleged policy violations.

-A. The University reserves the right, in exceptional circumstances, when the safety and well-being of the University is at stake, to have the Vice President for Enrollment Management and Student Affairs, in consultation with the Student Conduct Advisor and the President, intervene and resolve the matter administratively.
+A. The University reserves the right, in exceptional circumstances, when the safety and well-being of the University is at stake, to have the Vice President for Enrollment Management and Student Affairs, in consultation with the Director of Student Conduct and the President, intervene and resolve the matter administratively.
 Examples of exceptional circumstances would be when the Student Conduct Process is not functioning according to established policy, or in circumstances where a student's behavior warrants a treatment program or placement in a treatment facility, rather than a disciplinary response.